 Take the life of a founder of any religion like Sri Buddha, Sri Mahavira, Sri Jesus Christ, Sri Adi Sankara, Sri Ramanuja, and the like.
 What is the common thread that connects them?
 They are all celibates.
 Right?
 Understand their power of influence which is the outcome of the strength of Celibacy.

-Mahatma Gandhi practiced Brahmacharya in his later part of life.
+Mahatma Gandhi practiced celibacy in his later part of life.
 His influence on people and others was due to the power of Celibacy.
-Likewise, One could not ignore the influential power of speech delivered by Swami Vivekananda in the parliament of world religions.
+Likewise, One could not ignore the influential power of speech delivered by Swami Vivekananda in the Parliament of World Religions.

 At the physical level, there is no waste of energy.
 Also, his conservation of energy improves health and immunity.
 It fills the body with Ojas which is a form of energy that gives focus and vitality.
-Moreover, the vitality generated by means of Celibacy helps the yogi to reach the next level.
+Moreover, the vitality generated using Celibacy helps the yogi to reach the next level.

-At the mental level, Brahmacharya improves focus and concentration.
+At the mental level, it improves focus and concentration.
 Likewise, Other benefits include good memory, courage, and emotional stability.
 Also, Negative mental tendencies like anger, passion, creed, worries, distractions, and irritability diminish and cease to exist.
 Besides, it improves confidence and willpower.
 Moreover, it generates internal peace and harmony.
 Hence, the intellect becomes sharper and more insightful.

-The words are insufficient to express the glory of Brahmacharya.
+The words are insufficient to express the glory of it.
 One should realize this to understand its glory.
 The vitality and wisdom will increase a million-fold.

 Brahmacharya in Yoga

 Verse 2.38 of Yoga Sutra of Patanjali says, “brahmacharya pratiṣṭhāyāṁ vīrya-lābhaḥ.”
-It means, “by the mastery of Brahmacharya, one gains vitality.”
+It means, “By the mastery of celibacy, one gains vitality.”

-Swami Vivekananda when commenting on the above verse says, “the chaste brain has tremendous energy, gigantic willpower, without that there can be no mental strength.
+Swami Vivekananda when commenting on the above verse says, “The chaste brain has tremendous energy, gigantic willpower, without that there can be no mental strength.
 All men with gigantic brains are very continent.
-It gives wonderful control over mankind.
+It gives wonderful control over humanity.
 Leaders of men have been very continent, and this is what gave them power.
 Therefore the yogi must be continent.”